grafana/carbon-relay-ng/README.md

 * All incoming matrics are validated, filtered through the blacklist and then go into the table.
 * The table sends the metric to:
-  * the aggregators, who match the metrics against their rules, compute aggregations and feed results back into the table. see Aggregation section below.
+  * the aggregators, who match the metrics against their rules, compute aggregations and feed results back into the table. see Aggregation section below for details.
   * any routes that matches
 * The route can have different behaviors, based on its type: